DonsetPG/DonsetPG.github.io/blog/_posts/2020-08-30-unsupervised-nlp-ltr.md

 </center>
 <br/>

-Without going into too much details, the same trends as above appear here as well.
+Without going into too much details, the same trends as above appear here as well and hold even when the proper translation is not artificially added to the query.

 The main difference is in pure BLI results: we only achieve the same results as the state of the art.

 # Conclusion

 If in the Learning to rank framework, a query without at least one relevant item doesn't have a lot of sense, this is not something one can ensure when working with unsupervised translation.
 If it is clear that given a query where the right translation appears, a Learning to Rank model surpasses existing methods, it is still unclear on how to achieve such query every time.
 While one way could be to extend drasticaly the query size, one still has to keep in mind the memory capability of such model.
 Another bias might come from every query where the right translation does not appear naturally (thus always giving a poor results to every model except "forced translation" model).

-We do believe that leveraging knowledge of previous idioms acquisition can keep leading to many improvements over existing models.
+We do believe that leveraging knowledge of previous idioms acquisition can keep leading to many improvements over existing models, and that this could be achieve thanks to Learning to Rank.

 # References